jcmarsh/jtag_eval/README.md

 * Download and install one of the below:
   * Xilinx Vivado - Full suite for FPGA and Core programming
-  * Xilinx SDK - Eclipse like development environment environment (use the .bit located in this repo for the FPGA)
+  * Xilinx SDK - Eclipse-like development environment (use the .bit located in this repo for the FPGA)
   * Xilinx CLI - Minimal tool set for uploading to Zybo board (use the .bit located in this repo for the FPGA)

 ## Basic BSP (Board Support Package)